Tommi2Day/ipsymcon-phpmodule-by-Tommi/README.md

 IOModule to publish IPS Variable updates to an MQTT brocker

-The module allows subscriptions to IPS Variable update messages and forwards this as json record to a MQTT broker.
+The module allows subscriptions of IPS Variable update messages and forwards this as json record to a MQTT broker.
 An external client may subscribe to these broker messages and proceed further

-Prefix: MQTTPUB_
+##### Prefix: MQTTPUB_

-Public Functions:
+##### Public Functions:
 * MQTTPUP_Publish($id,$varid): trigger immediately publishing variable $varid to the broker
 * MQTTPUB_Subscribe($id,$varid): Subscribes VM_UPDATE messages for variable $varid on IPS Messageloop
 * MQTTPUB_UnSubscribe($id,$varid): UnSubscribes VM_UPDATE messages for variable $varid from IPS Messageloop
 * MQTTPUB_Subscribe_All($id,$objectid): Subscribes all variable IDs below $objectid to IPS Messageloop
 * MQTTPUB_UnSubscribe_ALL($id,$objectid): UnSubscribes all variable IDs below $objectid from IPS Messageloop

-Topic:
+##### MQTT Topic:
-Topic may be configured with config dialog window.
+The topic may be configured with config dialog window.
 You may set template variables within definition
  ```
  IPS/status/%varid%/%varident%/%path%
  ```